system-zero/system-zero/README.md

 2012, when some special circumstances and the situationism allowed me to study programming, by implementing the first application (a personalized environment which was a set of applications with a common interface), written in S-Lang.
-I started with C at my 52, so and according with the gained wisdom, at this time of writing (April of 2021), I just graduated from the kindergarden.
+I started with C at my 52 (in 2019), so and according with the gained wisdom, at this time of writing (April of 2021), I just graduated from the kindergarden.
 So this is actually and a research that will provide proves and some qualifications!!!
 I hate to live for just proving, and especially when the proves, prove me wrong.
 Now, on what to do with them!
 Anyway, almost all the followed code, after this first scratch code, it was simply mostly iterations of that same system.